okviz/okviz.github.io/contributing.md

         2. **Switch to the PR Branch**

-            Since the branch created by the author for PR is public, you can switch to it and make any changes easily from your computer too.
+            Since the branch created for the PR is public, you can switch to it and make changes also if you are not the original author.
 Any changes made there are automatically reflected in the Pull Request.

             First you need to know the name of the branch used by the author of the PR.
-It's' at the top of the Github review page.
+It's at the top of the Github review page.

             <img src="assets/images/contributing/pr-3b.png" width="800">